NahalP77/Hulu_LivingRoomDevices/README.md

 Build using `npm run build`.
 The build artifacts will be stored in the `dist/` directory.

 Run using `npm run start`
 The application with run on the `http://localhost:8080/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you save any changes to the source files.

 ## How to navigate
 The keyboard functions as your remote control.